stgm/scientific-programming-1/Reference/02 Installation Online/10 online (CS50 IDE).md

     cd ..

-Here `..` stands for the folder directly 'above' teh current one.
+Here `..` stands for the folder directly 'above' the current one.
 Want to go back even further up?
 You can with `../..`.
 You can also tell `cd` not to move relatively to your current position, but instead move to an 'absolute' path in respect to your login folder:

     cd ~/workspace/week1